abhipaiangle/GNR-638-Kaggle-AlexNet/README.md

 ### Data Preprocessing

 The given training set had 560 images.
 Data Augmentation has been used to optimize the dataset.
 Augmentor library for python has been used for the task.
-Final training set has 3080 images.
+Final training set has 3080 images.[Code](GNR-638-Kaggle-DataPreprocessing.ipynb) for the Augmentor.
 Some augmentation tasks performed are as follows

 p.rotate(probability=0.7, max_left_rotation=10, max_right_rotation=10)